Emmzyleez/Person-api.hngx/DOCUMENTAION.md

 - Clear and accurate UML diagrams are provided.
 - Testing scripts successfully test all CRUD operations without manual intervention.
 - The API correctly handles and responds to different parameters.
+- The API correctly validates the 'name' field as a string only
 - The GitHub repository is well-organized and publicly accessible.
 - Documentation provides clear guidance on API usage, setup, request/response formats, and sample usage.

+## Limitations
+API provides basic error handling, but there may be situations where more detailed error messages are needed for debugging, which are not currently implemented.